kai-vu/site/theses/LS_seman.md

 supervision will be by Lise Stork.
 We will collaborate with Richard Zijdemans from the International Institute for Social History (IISH). https://iisg.amsterdam/en

 #### Requirements
-- Some knowledge of graphs

 #### Literature
-- TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs. [paper]